📊 Our Test Results:

 Zendesk vs Help Scout

-Zendesk wins on: AI features, scalability, integration options
+Zendesk wins on: AI features, scalability, multilingual support across multiple languages

-Help Scout wins on: Simpler interface, better pricing for small teams
+Help Scout wins on: Simpler interface, better pricing for small teams, cleaner email-first experience

 Zendesk vs Zoho Desk

-Zendesk wins on: AI automation, global brand trust, enterprise-grade security
+Zendesk wins on: AI automation, brand trust, enterprise-level security and ability to handle sensitive information

-Zoho Desk wins on: Pricing for budget-conscious teams, Zoho ecosystem integration
+Zoho Desk wins on: Pricing for budget-conscious teams, native Zoho suite integration

 More of Close CRM Compared